espocrm/documentation/docs/development/di.md

 Using setter injections may be reasonable when you are extending from an existing class and want to add additional dependencies.

-Important: Only services can be injected via setters.
+Limitation: Only container services can be injected via setters.

 Note: It's not a recommended way to inject dependencies.
 Use it as a last resort if you don't want to modify an existing constructor signature.